"Hey, Marina! Got any plans for the holidays?"

 "They're amazing!"
 There was far more excitement in Marina's voice than anticipated.
 "Now I can work on music in the evening, without upsetting my neighbors!"

 "Heh, I knew you'd like it."
-Pearl pushed her smile into a confident grin.
-All part of the plan.
+Pearl put her confident front back up.
 "But that's—"

 She was cut off by the lights in the Plaza suddenly shutting off.
-The crowd quickly whipped itself into an excited frenzy, hollering and cheering despite nothing happening yet.
+The crowd quickly whipped itself into an excited frenzy, hollering and cheering despite the lack of anything happening.

 Seeing the panic on her face, Pearl instantly grabbed Marina's free hand.
 "Hey, breathe.
 I wouldn't bring you to something dangerous."